 Claiming expenses

-As your accountants and tax advisers, our job is to help ensure that you benefit from all of the allowances and reliefs available to you.
 You will pay tax on your taxable profits, so a crucial element of tax planning is to claim all deductible expenses, many of which will be included in your accounting records.

 If you are self-employed and carry on your business from home, you can claim tax relief on part of your household expenses, including insurance, repairs and utilities.
 You may also be able to claim for the cost of travel and accommodation when you are working away from your main place of business, so you should keep adequate business records, such as a log of business journeys.
 In addition to ensuring that your accounts are accurate, these records may also be requested by HMRC.